Climate change in the United States: Health impacts

 Climate change is expected to pose increased threats to human health.
 The physical and psychological effects of climate change in the United States on human health will likely depend on specific location.
-Researchers have determined that locations of concern are “coastal regions, islands, deserts in the southwest, vector-borne and zoonotic disease border regions, cities, and the U.S. Arctic (Alaska)”.
+Researchers have determined that locations of concern are "coastal regions, islands, deserts in the southwest, vector-borne and zoonotic disease border regions, cities, and the U.S. Arctic (Alaska)".
 Physical impacts include injury and illness from both initial incidents and secondary effects of major weather events or the changing climate.
-Psychological impacts include post-traumatic stress disorder, forced emigration and social loss related to people’s attachment to place and identity.
+Psychological impacts include post-traumatic stress disorder, forced emigration and social loss related to people's attachment to place and identity.
 The impacts these have on the individual are felt throughout the community as well.
-Displacement after a major weather event harms a community’s capacity to engage and become resilient.
+Displacement after a major weather event harms a community's capacity to engage and become resilient.

-Impacts on migration
+Immigration

 Climate change has increased migration to the United States from Central America.
 Due to rising sea levels in coastal areas in the United States, it is projected that 13 million Americans will be forced to move away from submerged coastlines.

-Impacts on indigenous peoples
+Indigenous peoples

 According to Indigenous scholars such as Daniel Wildcat, Zoe Todd, and Kyle Whyte, the experience of modern climate change echoes previous experiences of environmental damage and territorial displacement brought about by European settlement.
 Colonial practices such as damming and deforestation forced Indigenous peoples to adapt to unfamiliar climates and environments.
 Thus, the impacts of global climate change are viewed as being not separate from but rather an intensification of the impacts of settler colonialism.

 Indigenous scholars and activists argue that colonialist policies—prioritizing exploitation and commoditization of resources over Indigenous teachings favoring environmental stability and seeking a symbiotic relation with nature—have fueled climate change.
 The United Nations Department of Economic and Social Affairs has stated that "Indigenous peoples are among the first to face the direct consequences of climate change, due to their dependence upon, and close relationship, with the environment and its resources."
 More specifically, North American tribes' present-day lands are on average more exposed to extreme heat and receive less precipitation, nearly half of tribes experience heightened wildfire hazard exposure, and tribes' present-day lands have less mineral value potential.

-Coastal

-Native peoples residing on the Gulf and West Coasts are affected by the rising sea temperatures because that makes the fish and shellfish, that they rely on for food and cultural activities, more susceptible to contamination.
-In California, climate change has wiped out much of the salmonids and acorns that were a significant portion of the Karuk people's traditional diet.